COST AND FINANCIAL AID

-Due to the generosity of donors who support the seminary, CTS is delighted to provide financial support to many qualified students.
-A variety of scholarships, fellowships, grants are available and as well as federal student loans.
-To be considered for financial aid, students should complete the CTS Application for Financial Aid and submit this along with your completed application materials no later than the priority deadline for the relevant funding program as listed below.
+Due to the generosity of donors who support the seminary, CTS is able to provide financial support to many qualified students.
+To be considered for financial aid, students should complete the appropriate CTS Scholarship Application below and submit this along with your completed application materials no later than the priority deadline for the relevant funding program as listed below.
 U.S. citizens and permanent residents are also asked to file the FAFSA (Free Application for Federal Student Aid) by March 1.
 The CTS school code for the FAFSA submittal is G01661.

 Each year, a number of competitive scholarships are awarded to entering students with outstanding educational preparation as well as promise for transformative leadership.
 In order to be eligible for a Merit Scholarship, an applicant must complete the admissions application process by the priority deadline (February 15).
 Applicants for admission to the Spring semester or those missing the priority application deadline for Fall admission may be considered for a merit award in their second year of seminary upon proper application to the Financial Aid Office.
 Merit Awards typically range from 50% to 80% of the cost of tuition and extend through the completion of the degree program.
 Merit Award recipients must remain in good academic standing by maintaining a cumulative G.P.A. of at least 3.5 in order to renew the award from year to year.